rafaello7/RubiksCubeSolver/README.md

 Click the appropriate colors on all walls and then click the `Apply` button.

 Clicking on an already selected color deselects that color as selected and returns to the list of colors in that square to choose from.
+Clicking with Ctrl key pressed deselects colors on whole clicked edge or corner.

 Until the colors on all faces are selected, the `Apply` button remains greyed out.
 Clicking `Apply` confirms the appearance of the cube and